 |Portable fire extinguisher||REQUIRED||NOT NEEDED|

-IMPORTANT: DENR imposed hikers to bring portable fire extinguishers and safety whistles if they will be camping overnight.
-The authorities do not want another fire to spread in the mountains like what happened last 2018.
+- DENR imposed hikers to bring portable fire extinguishers and safety whistles if they will be camping overnight.
+The authorities do not want another fire to spread in the mountains like last 2018.
 See the article about this rule here.

-IMPORTANT: Bringing garbage bags is required as we should be responsible for making Mount Pulag national park clean.
-We must bring down the food wrappers and plastic bottles we used.
+- Bringing garbage bags is required as everyone should be responsible for making Mount Pulag national park clean.
+Visitors must carry down the used food wrappers and plastic bottles.

-Of all the four, Ambaguio is the longest, and Akiki is the toughest.
+Ambaguio is the longest of all four, and Akiki is the toughest.

-If you want to see the four lakes around mount Pulag, take Tawangan trail.
+If you want to see the four lakes around Mount Pulag, take the Tawangan trail.
 You will not only see Abeo, Ambulalakao, Iculus, and Detanapco lakes, but you will also have a glimpse of Luzon’s second-highest peak, Mount Tabayoc.